Updated: 6 days ago

 Decades ago, Dr. James Levine coined the term "Sitting is the New Smoking."
 I was so thrilled to adopt his catchy mantra to help inspire people to stand up and stretch after 30-40 minutes of sitting that I began to repeat it while referencing him ad nauseam to attempt to trend it in Black ☥ Indigenous ☥ Immigrant Communities.
-Then the current pandemic happened, which forced us into our homes for extended periods of time with no real self-care plan.
-Inspired by National Public Health Week (technically April 6 -12th) I was determined to inspire clients, family members and friends to keep moving, I invited my chiropractor, Dr. Marshea Evans to share some strategies for caring for ourselves while sheltering in place and working remotely.
+Then the pandemic forced us into our homes for extended periods of time with no real self-care plan.
+Inspired by National Public Health Week (technically April 6 -12th), I was determined to inspire clients, family members and friends to keep moving, I invited my chiropractor, Dr. Marshea Evans to share some strategies for caring for ourselves while sheltering in place and working remotely.
 Check out our interview here:

 That said, there is an underlying issue that is connected with pain that arises in the body.
 As we consider the following quote, let's ask ourselves what underlying unprocessed emotions may be lingering in the background of our lives.

 ...
 I suggest to patients that when they find themselves being aware of the pain, they must consciously and forcefully shift their attention to something psychological, like something they are worried about ... for that sends a message to the brain that they’re no longer deceived by the pain.
 When that message reaches the depths of the mind, the subconscious, the pain ceases. ☥ John E. Sarno

 A Simple Stretch for the Pectoral Muscles to Prevent/Relieve Back Pain